mcmohorn/Booters/README.md

+Platform to locate ski jumps written in Typescript and React

 # Prerequisites
 - NodeJS - the front end and back end are both powered by NodeJS
 - Postgres DB - install this database system locally